-For pro forma purposes, the fair value of the Biota common stock used in determining the purchase price was \$0.74 per share based on the closing price of Biota ordinary shares June 7, 2012 and the U.S.\$/A\$ exchange rate on that day.
-The final purchase consideration could differ from the amounts presented in the unaudited pro forma condensed combined financial statements due to movements in Biota's share price and the U.S.\$/A\$ exchange rate between June 7, 2012, and the closing date of the transaction.
+For pro forma purposes, the fair value of the Biota common stock used in determining the purchase price was \$0.70 per share based on the closing price of Biota ordinary shares on August 3, 2012 and the U.S.\$/A\$ exchange rate on that day.
+The final purchase consideration could differ from the amounts presented in the unaudited pro forma condensed combined financial statements due to movements in Biota's share price and the U.S.\$/A\$ exchange rate between August 3, 2012 and the closing date of the Transaction.
 For example, if the Biota share price and U.S.\$/A\$ exchange rate on April 22, 2012 (the date of the Transaction Agreement) were used, the value per share would have been \$0.98 and the estimated purchase price calculated would be \$62,506,000.